 What a nice reprieve from all those differential equations, theorems, laws, … and a cool dip in the afternoons, doing what I love best…no brainer’s job ! — feeling awesome.

-And they stood the ravages of time…..at least these two did.
-And virus-proof.
+They stood the ravages of time…..at least these two did.
+And they were virus-proof.

 Thanks to Google, I managed to make a screenshot of these two photo studios along Penang Road (Penang).
 They must have been around for more than 60 years, because I have seen B&W photos of people who are much older than me (from my dad’s albums) that bear the logos (in fact seals) of these two shops.
-These included wedding photos, 1st month naked baby photos, etc
+These included wedding photos, 1st month naked baby photos, graduation photos, etc.

-My family members and I had quite a number of our photos taken at these shops – I think more from Siow Seong.
+My family members and I had quite a number of our photos taken at these shops – I think more from Siow Seong than from Kong Beng.
 I think many Penang Lang should have sweet memories of these two shops.

 No, you won’t get to the moon via this gate, but at least 2,723 feet closer (height of Penang Hill)

 For the folks in Penang, this was kind of a challenge — a rite of passage, you might say –for all teens, to climb up to Penang Hill, via this Moon Gate (situated along the road leading to the Botanical Gardens).
 The terrain up this path was quite tough.
 I did that in late 1972 after the MCE exams, with a group of classmates; we did the climb in about 2.5 hours, emerging from somewhere behind the police station (if I remember correctly).

 The newer jeep road, near the entrance of the Gardens, is a piece of cake by comparison.